brckts/i3-display-swap/README.md

 2. dmenu

 ## Usage
+Put it somewhere on your path and bind some keys to it.
-Launching it from a workspace not on your primary display will swap that workspace with the one currently in your primary display.
-Launching it from your primary display will spawn a dmenu prompt asking you with which display to swap.
+Will swap focused workspace with the one on the primary display.
+If the former is the latter, it will spawn a dmenu prompt asking you which display to swap it with.

 ## Credit where credit is due
 This script is basically an improved version of https://github.com/giuseppe-dandrea/i3-swap-workspaces-between-screens designed to work with more than two monitors.